nitinsandiego/student/_posts/2024-02-25-RealEstate-Final-Checkpoint.md

 # Google Maps Integration
 This is a feature that allows users to view the location of the property on a map.
 This will help them to understand the location of the property and the surrounding area.

+# AI Real Estate Bot
+This is a feature that allows users to ask any questions about Southern California real estate.
+The bot will answer the questions using a combination of our own deal estate data and OpenAI's own information to  provide the user with the information they need.